Martyneqq/bc/README.md

 &emsp;AllowOverride All<br />
 &emsp;Require all granted<br />
 <\/Directory>
+5. Import SQL database.
+Go to http://localhost/phpmyadmin->Import->Select index.sql file
-5. Start the XAMPP and run Apage and MySQL with the "Start" button.
+6. Start the XAMPP and run Apage and MySQL with the "Start" button.
-6. Type localhost/bc/signup.php in the browser
+7. Type localhost/bc/signup.php in the browser

 # Structure